 Open lawn and play space

 Cross the turf slowly.
 Trip on a root or steer around a stump once, and you already know why stump grinding matters for daily use.
 Also look at grass under large trees.
 If the canopy is dense and the ground stays damp and compacted, thin grass may be a clue that soil and light need attention through plant health care and thoughtful canopy work, not only more seed.
+Our soil, mulch, and surface roots guide goes deeper on that pattern.

 What to write down before you call